 Car insurance is packaged into many different coverage types and bundles.
 In order to decide what bundle you should purchase, you first need to understand what each type of coverage actually protects.
-You then need to figure out what the bare minimum coverage is required under California law, and then what extra coverage you should buy, in order to protect you, your family, and your assets.
+Our San Diego car accident attorneys explain the minimum coverage required under California law, and what extra coverage you should buy, in order to protect you, your family, and your assets.

 One important fact to remember is that you always purchase insurance to protect you and your family.
 No matter which coverage you end up choosing, you are protecting your own assets when you acquire each type of insurance.